kanad13/RAGify/readme.md

 ## Customize RAGify for Your Needs

 This Github repository provides detailed documentation on how RAGify works.

 With this information, you can quickly adapt RAGify to suit your needs.

 By making a few changes, RAGify can work with your own documentation.

+Scroll below to see how you can build a similar system.

 ## How RAGify Works?